 ‘Illustris’, Elephant’s Ear, Colocasia esculenta

-Blue injects the perfect note of calm into a border.
-The cool shade provides a tranquil contrast to dark or variegated foliage.
-It’s not an easy color to find, however, as most blues tend towards purple, which produces an altogether different result.
+Blue injects the perfect note of calm into a shade garden.
+The cool tone provides a tranquil contrast to dark or variegated foliage.
+It’s not an easy color to find, however, as most blues tend towards purple, which produces an altogether different effect.

 Silver-toned leaves of Brunnera macrophylla

-A little touch of silvery foliage in the shade garden acts as a foil to other plants.
+A little touch of silver foliage in the shade garden acts as a foil to other plants.
 It also shimmers in the moonlight.
 Don’t overdo it, though.
 This tone brings things visually forward.
-Too much silver and you risk losing that sense of depth.
+If you add too much silver, you risk losing that sense of depth.

 LIME GREEN FOLIAGE